moinulmoin/chadnext/README.md

 **Q: Why it has no state management tool?**

-A: With Nextjs 13, you would hardly feel the neccesity of a state management library.
+A: With Nextjs 13 App Directory, you would hardly feel the neccesity of a state management library.
 Even if you need any, feel free to add one you prefer.
 [Zustand](https://github.com/pmndrs/zustand) or [Jotai](https://jotai.org/) is hgihly recommended.

 ## Contributing 🤝